dart-lang/site-www/src/language/extend.md

 * The return type must be the same type as (or a subtype of) the overridden method's return type.
-* Argument types must be the same type as (or a supertype of) the overridden method's argument types.
+* Parameter types must be the same type as (or a supertype of) the overridden method's argument types.
   In the preceding example, the `contrast` setter of `SmartTelevision` changes the argument type from `int` to a supertype, `num`.